Monday, October 13, 2014

 In the post-apocalyptic future, machines rule the planet and are determined to exterminate humanity.
 A robot assassin known as The Terminator is sent back in 1984 to eliminate Sarah Connor, an unsuspecting woman whose unborn son

 will lead the resistance and save the human race from extinction.
-Meanwhile, a human soldier named Kyle Reese has also travelled back in time to stop the machine from killing Sarah Connor.
+Meanwhile, a human soldier named Kyle Reese also travelled back in time to stop the machine from killing Sarah Connor.
 Will Sarah be able to defend herself from this indestructible android whose mission is to ensure that humanity does not win the war?

 Cast